augustok87/BetelConnector/README.md

 # BetelConnector

+This is a small network for Betel Church youth group, at Buenos Aires Argentina It shows members contacts info, and a post section where they can share ideas.

 The repo as it is is best suited to deploy to Heroku.
 To do this please create in your personal heroku account and follow the steps for deployment. https://dashboard.heroku.com/apps